 Speeding fines: top tips on UK speeding tickets and how to appeal them

-How much is a speeding ticket going to cost?
+How much does a speeding ticket cost?

 In April 2017, the sentencing structure for drivers prosecuted for speeding was changed, but the laws remained the same.
-The minimum penalty for speeding remains a £100 fine and 3 penalty points on your licence.
+The minimum penalty for speeding remains a £100 fine and three penalty points on your licence.

 Penalties at this level are often issued automatically, and you could be offered the opportunity to attend a speed awareness course.
 The cost will be similar to the fine, but you'll avoid having points added to your driving licence.

-The maximum speeding fine that can be imposed by magistrates is £2,500 for speeding on the motorway, but as fines have to take account of personal means you’d have to be driving very fast and be very rich to cop a punishment at that end of the scale.
+The maximum speeding fine that can be imposed by magistrates is £2,500 for speeding on the motorway, but as fines have to take account of personal means, you’d have to be driving very fast and be very rich to cop a punishment at that end of the scale.
 Of course, magistrates courts use their judgment on any offences in-between and issue speeding fines, licence points and driving bans accordingly.

 If you’re a repeat offender, and build up 12 points or more during a three-year period, you are likely to face a period of disqualification from driving too.

 Contesting a speeding ticket is a risky business.
 If a court decides in favour of police or speed camera evidence, your small speeding penalty could turn into a bigger one!
 That’s why experts reckon less than one per cent of UK speeding tickets are contested, and only around half of those appeals are successful.